-If the Assessment Board does not meet within two weeks of submitting an application for EEC, the Chair of Assessment Board with consultation to the other chair who attends the AsB as an observer decides on the recommendation made by Internal verifier/moderator and report to the next AsB.
+If the Assessment/ Module Board does not meet within two weeks of submitting an application for EEC, the Chair of Assessment Board with consultation to the other chair who attends the AsB as an observer decides on the recommendation made by Internal verifier/moderator and report to the next AsB.

 Assignment grades are provisional for each unit until internally and externally verified and approved by the assessment board.
-The College policy is that the student may be required to undertake an exam and/or presentation after submitting their assignment for a particular unit where there is a question regarding the authenticity of the submitted assignment
+For Pearson courses only, the College policy is that the student may be required to undertake an exam and/or presentation after submitting their assignment for a particular unit where there is a question regarding the authenticity of the submitted assignment.